avinash-mall/streamlit-elastic-rag/README.md

 2. **Chat Interface:**
    - Users can query the uploaded documents through the chat interface.
    - The app will return relevant document segments with citations.

+3. **Notes:**
+   - If you are using OCR for pdf you need to install tesseract-ocr.
+   - In .env Once you choose a SIMILARITY_TYPE as any one of dot_product(you have to normalize the chunks), cosine(recommended), max_inner_product(best recommended), l1norm, hamming, l2norm to create an elastic index, if you want to change it, you have to drop the index and re-create and re-index all your data.
+   - Only sentence-transformer based embedding/tokenizer models are supported as of now and hugging-face based are work in progress.
+Adjust DEFAULT_DIMS to the dimensions of your model. multilingual-e5-large uses 1024 dims.

 ## License